odina/angular-will-paginate/README.rst

 angular-will-paginate
 ~~~~~~~~~~~~~~~~~~~~~~~

-This is a work in progress directive, mostly a sketch to get willPaginate,
+This is a work in progress directive, mostly a functional sketch for now.
+This
+is how i console myself that there are no tests yet.
+Anyway, the purpose of this
-Bootstrap and AngularJS to play nicely together.
+directive is to get willPaginate, Bootstrap and AngularJS to play nicely together.

-This directive allows you to pass in a JSON representation of a will_paginate
+This directive expects you to pass in a JSON representation of a will_paginate
+collection and a callback method which will be triggered when someone clicks on
-collection a callback method and an optional config object and paginate that
+a link.
+You can also specify an optional config object that overrides some of the
-collection with AngularJS.
-Consider this example:
+default behavior.

+*Simple Example*

-Be sure to inject the willPaginate module in your application definition.
-Once
+*Note*: Be sure to inject the willPaginate module in your application definition.
-included the directive will be available.
-What follows is a simple example:
+Once included the directive will be available.

 .. code-block:: javascript